RX-M/web-public/self-study/cks-mod-6/cks-mod-6-content.md

 # CKS Self-Study Mod 6

-## Perform behavior analytics of syscall process and file activities at the host and container level to detect malicious activities
+# Perform behavioral analytics to detect malicious activities

 Containerized applications still need to make system calls, or syscalls, at some point during their lifetimes.
 Tools that can track those syscalls, like Falco, sysdig, and even the more basic strace and ftrace, enable security administrators to detect, log, and analyze syscalls.